Ergodic averages for sparse corners: Structured extensions

-Specifically, we show the following result, which we will only use for $\ell=2$ in this article. \begin{theorem}[Existence of a structured extension] Let $(X, \CX, \mu, T_1, \ldots, T_\ell)$ be an ergodic system, and let $\CZ := \CZ(T_1, \ldots, T_\ell, T_\ell)$.
-Then $(X, \CZ, \mu, T_1, \ldots, T_\ell)$ admits an ergodic extension $(Y, \CY, \nu, S_1, \ldots, S_\ell)$ satisfying \eqref{E: structural property}. \end{theorem} To prove Theorem \ref{T: structured extension}, we first derive a (pretty straightforward) inverse theorem for a certain finitary box norm analogous to $\nnorm{\cdot}_{S_1, \ldots, S_\ell, S_\ell}$ for compactly supported functions on $\Z^\ell$.
-We then use a variant of the arithmetic regularity lemma to obtain a decomposition of an arbitrary function on $\Z^\ell$ into terms that are ``structured'' and ``uniform'' with respect to the aforementioned finitary box norm as well as a small error term.
-Lastly (this is where the bulk of the work goes), we construct the extension $(Y, \CY, \nu, S_1, \ldots, S_\ell)$ in such a way that any $\CZ$-measurable function on $X$ lifts to a function in \eqref{E: structural property}.
-Our argument is heavily inspired by a blog post of Tao \cite{Tao15} and recent work of Leng \cite[Section 9]{Leng25}.
-It would be interesting to find a proof of \cref{T: structured extension} more in the spirit of Host's proof of the existence of magic extensions \cite[Theorem~2]{H09}, one that uses purely ergodic machinery and yields an extension of the original system rather than its factor $\CZ$ (the absence of such a result is a technical nuisance, as we shall see later). \begin{question} Is it possible to strengthen \cref{T: structured extension} by finding a system $(Y, \CY, \nu, S_1, \ldots, S_\ell)$ that satisfies
+\end{theorem} The proof of Theorem \ref{T: structured extension} consists of several steps of vastly differing complexity: \begin{enumerate} \item First, we derive a (pretty straightforward) inverse theorem for a certain finitary box norm analogous to $\nnorm{\cdot}_{S_1, \ldots, S_\ell, S_\ell}$ for compactly supported functions on $\Z^\ell$ (\cref{SS: finitary box norms}). \item Second, we use a variant of the arithmetic regularity lemma to obtain a decomposition of an arbitrary function on $\Z^\ell$ into terms that are ``structured'' and ``uniform'' with respect to the aforementioned finitary box norm as well as a small error term (\cref{SS: ARL}). \item Third (this is where the bulk of the work goes), we construct an ergodic extension $(Y, \CY, \nu, S_1, \ldots, S_\ell)$ of the factor